► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 The Color Temperature of Sunlight

-Natural sunlight varies in color temperature throughout the day, generally ranging from about 2000K during sunrise and sunset to about 6500K at noon when the sun is at its highest point.
+Natural sunlight varies in color temperature throughout the day, generally ranging from about 2000K (reddish orange) during sunrise and sunset to about 6500K (blueish white) at noon when the sun is at its highest point.
 This means that midday sunlight provides a very bright, bluish-white light that can enhance visibility and contrast, while early morning and late afternoon light offers a softer, warmer glow.

 Some light bulbs are designed to emulate natural sunlight (such as full-spectrum or natural-spectrum bulbs), particularly those labeled as "daylight" bulbs, which typically fall within the 5000K to 6500K range.
 However, not all bulbs can perfectly replicate the full spectrum of sunlight, leading to differences in how colors are perceived under artificial lighting compared to natural light.